nazwhale/who-is-naz/content/blog/best-laid-plans.md

 Some of those the user can fill in.
 Perhaps they see themselves leaving their job in a few months, moving to South America, or simply continuing along the same path.

-Now, the system generates potential futures that the user might not have considered, based on the lives of other users.
+The system then generates potential futures that the user might not have considered based on the lives of other users.
+And those lives also diverge to certain paths, and the divergences diverge and so on.

+So you'll see not only your future plans, but where those plans could lead to based on real lives from the past.

+Perhaps plans that have materialised for more people are bolder in the design.
+Perhaps alternate future plans are generated for you, so that you might consider life paths that you'd not previously thought of.